Skip to main content

 Adapting to change plus WorkSkills Examination - features at a glance

-• All questions assess key aspects of job‑seeking knowledge and skills
+• All questions assess key aspects of employment‑seeking knowledge and skills

 • Repeated use of the exam helps users retain learning more effectively